digitalrightswatch/digitalrightswatch.org.au/content/blog/2018-06-27-turnbulls-attacks-on-encryption-will-enable-crime-at-the-cost-of-our-rights.md

 ---
-title: Turnbull’s attacks on encryption will enable crime at the cost of our rights
+title: Turnbull's attacks on encryption will enable crime at the cost of our rights
 author: Tim Singleton Norton
 date: 2018-06-27T04:21:39+00:00
 excerpt: The government says its planned anti-encryption mandate will empower law enforcement, but it will enable far more crime than it will prevent, and regular citizens will bear the cost.